Children's Hospital is part of the UPMC family.

 It’s the cold and flu season.
 Your child’s nose has been running for three days, he’s coughing and he has a sore throat.
 Does he need antibiotics?
 Probably not.

-“Colds and flu are caused by viruses, and antibiotics don’t work against viruses,” says Evelyn Reis, MD, a pediatrician at Children’s Hospital of Pittsburgh of UPMC.
+“Colds and flu are caused by viruses, and antibiotics don’t work against viruses,” says Evelyn Reis, MD, a pediatrician at UPMC Children's Hospital of Pittsburgh.
 “Using antibiotics when they’re not necessary can reduce their effectiveness in your child when they are needed.”

 There are times, however, when you may need to call your child's doctor.
 A cold is usually a mild illness, and symptoms include runny nose, cough and sore throat.
 The flu, on the other hand, can be more serious.
 It usually starts suddenly with fever, chills and muscle aches, and can lead to complications, including pneumonia.